 Step 7.
 Photos

 Photos may incur an extra cost but are a satisfying souvenir of the diseased.
-Further, it is an easy way for people to recognize diseased among other obituaries.
-Include the old and the newest photos to show the life the passed on enjoying.
+Further, it is an easy way for people to recognize diseases among other obituaries.
+Include the old and the newest photos to show the life they passed on enjoying.

 Basic contents of Obituary program template